Destinations Greece Athens

 Member of HIP Hotels

-InsiderTwo things most guests miss: there's a "decompression room" with showers and lockers for the gap between checkout and a late flight — use it.
-And the little church next door holds an icon of Saint Paraskevi that the building's old tool-merchant owner dug up here in the Fifties.
-The courtyard rooms are the quiet ones; the street doesn't wind down till late.
+InsiderTwo things most guests miss.
+There’s a decompression room with showers and lockers for the gap between checkout and a late flight, so use it.
+And the little church next door holds an icon of Saint Paraskevi that the building’s old tool-merchant owner dug up on the site in the Fifties.
+The courtyard rooms are the quiet ones; the street doesn’t wind down until late.

 €€ €250–500/night · the design hotels and the centre Acropolis-view set